It’s up to the digital marketer to identify the most relevant topics and keywords to attract the audience and, more importantly, keep it engaged.

 Evergreen is the name used to refer to a group of plants whose leaves remain green throughout all the seasons.
-Knowing this makes it easy to imagine the meaning of this term so widely used in Digital Marketing.
+Therefore, evergreen content is material that stays fresh or “green” for readers despite its publication date.

 Types of evergreen and not evergreen content

 The concept of quality evergreen content is that its structure allows edits without changing the material’s purpose.
 So, you don’t have to write it, assuming you’ll never have to edit it.